sk-vpohybe/nabezky.sk/var.www.nabezky/sites/all/modules/trackfield/README.txt

 Installation
 ------------

-Place the entiry trackfield directory in your Drupal modules directory.
+Place the entire trackfield directory in your Drupal modules directory.

 trackfield_graph required the JpGraph package.
 This can be downloaded
 from:

 http://www.aditus.nu/jpgraph/

-Place the entire JpGraph package in the trackfield directory or symlink to whereever you put it.
+Place the entire JpGraph package in the sites/all/libraries directory or symlink to whereever you put it.
 The directory or symlink must be named 'jpgraph'.

 Version 2+ of JpGraph is required, which only runs on PHP 5+.